nanocurrency/nano-docs/docs/commands/command-line-interface.md

 Remove all send IDs from the database (dangerous: not intended for production use)

 ### --confirmation_height_clear
 _version 19.0+_ Sets the confirmation heights of all accounts to 0 (use --account to only reset a single account).
-This can cause slowdowns for live blocks from accounts connecting to long-account chains, as they must also be confirmed.

 ### --daemon
 Start node daemon